integritee-network/substraTEE/validator-protection/VALIDATOR_PROTECTION_PROPOSALS.md

 # Validator Protection Proposals

-This document proposes different measures how NPOS blockchain validaotrs can protect their session key and achieve high availability.
+This document proposes different measures how NPOS blockchain validators can protect their session key and achieve high availability.

 ## Problem Statement